Committee List, Descriptions, and Individual Appointments

 Occidental College has a strong tradition of faculty governance.
 To carry out its responsibilities, the faculty is organized into committees under the general supervision of the Faculty Council.
 With the exception of the Advisory Council, the Faculty Council and the elected members of the Academic Planning Committee, faculty are appointed to all other committees by the Faculty Council in consultation with the Dean of the College.
 In addition, Faculty Council annually establishes a panel of faculty members available for assignment to Faculty Hearing Boards, Sexual Misconduct Hearing Boards, and Judicial Hearing Boards.
 Ad Hoc Committees may be appointed by the President or Dean of the College (after consultation with the Faculty Council) or by the Faculty Council itself.

-Faculty Committees Membership List 2019-20 (Updated August 20, 2019) is posted on the Faculty Council Moodle site.
+Faculty Committees Membership List 2021-22 will be posted on the Faculty Council Moodle site.

 Committees are listed with the names of chairs.
-For a complete list of faculty membership see the Faculty Committees Membership List, linked to above.
+For a complete list of faculty membership see the Faculty Committees Membership List.

 Advisory Council: Wendy F. Sternberg (chair)